KarlCraven/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ### Extra Credit Version
-The extra credit version, located in the extra_credit directory, addresses all of the projects suggested extra credit criteria, namely:
+The extra credit version, located in the extra_credit directory, addresses all of the project's suggested extra credit criteria, namely:
 * Prevent rematches between players.
 * Don’t assume an even number of players.
 If there is an odd number of players, assign one player a “bye” (skipped round).
 A bye counts as a free win.
 A player